-“It didn’t,” I said irritatedly.
+“It didn’t,” I denied adamantly.
 “Nothing’s going on between me and Al.” Her smile just got wider.

 “But it did!
 You called him Al, not Potter!”
 She said enthusiastically, getting another glare from Madam Pince and a firm “shh”.
 I groaned.

-“All we did was agree with each other to be friends, you guys.
+“All we did was mutually agree to be friends with one another, you guys.
 Stop making a big deal about it.
 We’re not together.
-We’re just cooperating.”
+We’re just…” I paused, thinking about the right word. “… cooperating.”
 Dom gave me a knowing look.